Summary

 7. Data sources and processing

-The ESG rating, IMP label and IMP score are the result of an internal assessment performed by the Anthos portfolio managers and their analysts, based on the relevant information shared by the external investment managers themselves during the RFP phase or during engagement conversations that take place at least on a yearly basis.
+The ESG rating is the result of an internal assessment performed by the Anthos portfolio managers and their analysts, based on the relevant information shared by the external investment managers themselves during the RFP phase or during engagement conversations that take place at least on a yearly basis.

 8. Limitations to methodologies and data